This morning BBC Radio Five Live demonstrated the utter futility of interviewing former undercover police officer Mark Kennedy - a career liar.

 He can’t even say whether or not his bosses knew about his alleged sexual misconduct.

 However, unlike Kennedy, those with the answers to these questions are not flocking to radio and television studios.
 My guess is that they won’t be anytime soon.
 For this reason our campaign continues…Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.